thehalfspace/dotfiles/README.md

 o           # insert on the next line
 :linenumber # go to that linenumber
 ~           # Switch case of the selection

+# If the cursor is in the middle of a line, press dd to delete the entire line.
+Press C to delete from the cursor position to end of line.
+Press ce to delete word.

+r           # replace one character. e.g. if I press r5, it will replace the existing character with 5.

 \ll         # Compile latex document (vimtex)
 \lv         # View latex document (need a pdfviewer for this.
 I use skim)